NaviMarella/reaviz/README.md

 REAVIZ is a modular chart component library that leverages React natively for rendering the components while using D3js under the hood for calculations.
 The library provides an easy way to get started creating charts without sacrificing customization ability.
+Check it out.

 ## 🚀 Quick Links